usaphp/osetinDark/README.md

 	"sidebar_large": true

-If you want you can now change the sidebar font size by adding one of this settings:
+If you want you can now change the sidebar font size by adding one of this settings `"sidebar_font_big": true` or `"sidebar_font_small": true`.

-	"sidebar_font_big": true,
-	"sidebar_font_small": true

 ## A few of my favorite options
 These are just a few of my other favorite options for Sublime Text: